 Investment property comprises land parcels and a number of residential and commercial properties that are leased to third parties.
-The Group has no restrictions on the realisability of its investment properties and no significant contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.
+The Group has neither restrictions on the realisability of its investment properties nor significant contractual obligations to purchase, construct, develop or repair investment properties.